 The fretting hand is the hand that rests on the neck (by the frets).
 It is the hand responsible for pressing down on the strings to form chords or play notes from a scale.
 Initially, the fretting hand application may seem more challenging because of the chords and scales involved.

-Guitar players put the fretting through the wringer (think finger gym) to build finger independence, dexterity, strength, and agility.
-It has to play all the legatos, long/fast runs, and unthinkable chord shapes as you approach advanced harmony.
+Guitar players put the fretting hand through the wringer (think finger gym) to build finger independence, dexterity, strength, and agility.
+It has to play all the legatos, long/fast runs, and complex chord shapes.

 However, as you progress, the hand becomes less nuanced and more menial, especially so for dynamic playing.
 New students often focus on forming/memorizing shapes and how to switch between chords and notes in tight spaces (more on this later).